gpietrop/PPCon/README.md

 *  `--batch_size` is the batch size for the training
 *  `--alpha_smooth_reg` set the multiplicative loss factor for the smooth regularization

+The dataset are already generated in a tensor form ready for the training, and splitted into train and test.
+The dataset are contained in the _ds_ folder.

 The codes that reproduce the plots of the paper are contained in the folder `analysis`:
 * To get __Figure 2-4__ the functions are contained in _analysis/comparison_architecture.py_
 * To get __Figure 5__ the functions are contained in _analysis/scatter_error.py_